-The Emergency Management Act 2013 (the Act) established Emergency Management Victoria (EMV) including :
+The Emergency Management Act 2013 (the Act) establishes Emergency Management Victoria (EMV) which consists of:

-- The Inspector-General for Emergency Management is responsible for developing and maintaining a monitoring and assurance framework, and evaluating the performance of the sector.
+- Establishes the Inspector-General for Emergency Management; whose functions include developing and maintaining a monitoring and assurance framework, and evaluating the performance of the sector.